 Some ways neighbors can commit destruction of property is by intentionally destroying the physical property of a neighbor, such as damaging, cutting, or removing vegetation and trees on the land of the neighbor; removing or damaging boundary fences on the land of the neighbor; or committing any offense to property known to be on the land of the neighbor, including buildings and dwellings.

 New Hampshire grants all property owners the right to peacefully use, develop, and enjoy their real estate.
 However, when a property owner’s use of their real estate interferes with the rights of surrounding property owners to use, develop, and enjoy their real estate, the behavior of the interfering neighbor can sometimes rise to the level of a legal nuisance.
 Under New Hampshire law, a private nuisance (as opposed to a public nuisance) that interferes with the rights of surrounding property owners can include unreasonable noise; unreasonable odor; or unreasonable use, among other actions.

 Nuisance, like all legal wrongs, must be determined on a case-by-case basis, especially in states like New Hampshire where population densities vary greatly.
 For example, a property owner may be held liable under nuisance laws for shooting a gun in a backyard in a densely populated, downtown region of Manchester, but may not be held liable for the same action if on a large lot in Nottingham.

 As we approach the season of mischief, make sure that your property rights are protected against these three top shenanigans.
-For more information, or if you are currently having problems with a mischievous neighbor, contact Attorney Liz Nolin at email@example.com or (603) 227-6286.
+For more information, or if you are currently having problems with a mischievous neighbor, please contact Paul Alfano at firstname.lastname@example.org or (603) 226-1188.